Carlso16/JRG26/README.md

 ## Mechanical Design

-The robot was fully designed in 3D, including the chassis, structural components, and internal mounting system.
+The robot was fully designed in 3D with SolidWorks, including the chassis, structural components, and internal mounting system.
 The design focuses on a **highly modular architecture**, allowing the robot to be adapted for different challenges and configurations.

 It includes the possibility of mounting a **pencil module** to draw figures, as well as dedicated modules for **sumo**, **line-following**, and **golf** tests.